bitembassy/home-node/lightning-backup.md

 On your phone, open the Keybase app, in the menu select `Devices`, select `Add New Computer` and scan the QR.

-If you dont have an account on another device, you may create a new one insted of login.
+If you don't have an account on another device, you may create a new one instead of login.

 ### Set Keybase `private` folder as the backup destination